About Skippers

 Jail & Inmate Records

-The Greensville County Jail, officially known as the Greensville Correctional Center, is the primary detention facility in the county.
-The booking process at this facility includes fingerprinting, photographing, and the collection of personal information.
-Inmate lookup services are available through the Virginia Department of Corrections website, allowing residents to find information on current detainees.
-Visitation rules require scheduling in advance, and visitors must adhere to strict security protocols.
+The Greensville County Jail, officially known as the Greensville Correctional Center, is the primary detention facility for Greensville County.
+When someone is booked at this facility, the process includes fingerprinting, photographing, and collecting personal information.
+Residents can search for information on current detainees through the Virginia Department of Corrections website, which provides inmate lookup services.
+Visitation requires advance scheduling, and anyone visiting must follow strict security protocols.

 Criminal Records

-Criminal records in Greensville County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Greensville County Sheriff's Office and the Virginia State Police maintain these records.
-Residents can request background checks through the Virginia State Police, which provides comprehensive criminal history reports.
-The Virginia Bureau of Investigation also offers services for Greensville residents seeking detailed criminal records.
-Access to these records is governed by state law, ensuring transparency while protecting individual privacy.
+Criminal records in Greensville County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
+Residents can request background checks through the Virginia State Police, which provides criminal history reports.
+The Virginia State Police also offers services for Greensville residents seeking detailed criminal records.
+Access to these records is governed by state law, for openness while protecting individual privacy.

 Economy & Demographics